-K. Direct-Funded Technical College High School
+K. Direct-Funded Technical College (DFTC) High School

-Technical colleges may operate high school programs and receive funding directly from OSPI for students served under an interlocal agreement as defined in RCW 28B.50.533.
+Technical colleges may operate high school programs and receive funding directly from OSPI for the academic and vocational instruction they provided students served under an interlocal agreement as defined in RCW 28B.50.533.
 The technical college will report only students who:

-- Were under 21 as of September 1st of the school year, - Are enrolled tuition free, - Are enrolled in a district which the technical college has a signed interlocal agreement on file with OSPI and in courses where the student is earning high school graduation credit, - Are enrolled in the technical college for the purpose of earning a high school diploma or certificate, and - Have participated in in-person instruction within the 20 consecutive school days of the monthly count day.
+- Were under 21 as of September 1st of the school year.
+Students receiving special education services would also be eligible to enroll in a DFTC high school program until the end of the school year they turned 22. - Are enrolled tuition free. - Are enrolled in a district which the technical college has a signed interlocal agreement on file with OSPI and in courses where the student is earning high school graduation credit, - Are enrolled in the technical college for the purpose of earning a high school diploma or certificate, and - Have participated in in-person instruction within the 20 consecutive school days of the monthly count day.

-Similar to traditional high school programs, the FTE claimed by a direct-funded technical college for their high school program is based on the student's enrolled weekly minutes in classroom instruction.
+Similar to traditional high school programs, the FTE claimed by a DFTC for their high school program is based on the student's enrolled weekly minutes in classroom instruction.